DustinVFP/dustinvfp.github.io/dbcmdexample.md

 		cmdMinDesc:	"An Example command",		//smol description
 		cmdFullDesc:	"An example command for showing how commands are implemented", //big description
-		cmdFirstChr:	"e",				//first letter of the command }))
+		cmdFirstChr:	"e",				//first letter of the command
+		cmdModule:	"example",			//the module which the command exists in

+	}))
 }
 ```